petuum-inc/poseidon-release/docs/source/debian_install.rst

 Don't forget to install CUDA and cuDNN.
-Once this is complete, follow these steps...
+Once this is complete, follow these steps.

 Install
 -------